 Through a series of interviews and meetings with fishermen, processors, and buyers from around New England, we were able to identify that quality improvement and marketplace competition were major challenges.
 For more results from those interviews, please download the report below.

-We learned from the report above that there was a need for more guidance on the complex regulations and permits necessary for fishermen or sea farmers interested in capturing more value by selling their product directly to consumers or directly to restaurants, retailers, or other buyers was another outcome of the above report.
+We learned from the report above that there was a need for more guidance on the complex regulations and permits necessary for fishermen or sea farmers interested in capturing more value by selling their product directly to consumers or directly to restaurants, retailers, or other buyers.

 We developed two guides designed to help fishermen or sea farmers navigate the permitting processes in Maine and Massachusetts: